Opening hours

 Accessability

-How high is the music on each site?
+How loud is the music on each site?

 Are dogs allowed?

-Dogs are welcome along the route.
+Dogs are welcome along the route, but not inside the instalaltions.
 Remember to always keep your dog on a leash and supervised.

 Is the lighting trail wheelchair accessible?

-The entire lighting trail is wheelchair accessible and it is only placed next to paved roads, or lightly gravel roads.
-Never on unofficial roads or uphill trails.
+The lighting trail is wheelchair accessible and it is only placed on paved roads, cobblestone roads or lightly gravel roads.